Escalator: Etymology

+Design

 Design factors include innovative technology, physical requirements, location, traffic patterns, safety considerations, and aesthetics.
 Physical factors such as the distance to be spanned determine the length and pitch of the escalator, while factors such as the infrastructure's ability to provide support and power must be considered.
 How upward and downward traffic is separated and load/unload areas are other important considerations.

 Temporal traffic patterns must be anticipated.
 Some escalators need only to move people from one floor to another, but others may have specific requirements, such as funneling visitors towards exits or exhibits.
 The visibility and accessibility of the escalator to traffic is relevant.
 Designers need to account for the projected traffic volumes.
 For example, a single-width escalator traveling at about 1+1/2 ft/s can move about 2000 people per hour, assuming that passengers ride single file.
 The carrying capacity of an escalator system is typically matched to the expected peak traffic demand.
 For example, escalators at transit stations must be designed to cater for the peak traffic flow discharged from a train, without excessive bunching at the escalator entrance.
 In this regard, escalators help manage the flow of people.
 For example, at many airports an unpaired escalator delivers passengers to an exit, with no means for anyone entering at the exit to access the concourse.

 Escalators are often built next to or around staircases that allow alternative travel between the same two floors.
 Elevators are necessary for disability access to floors serviced by escalators.

+Escalators typically rise at an angle of 30 or 35 degrees from the ground.
+They move at 1–3 ft/s, like moving walkways, and may traverse vertical distances in excess of 60 ft.
+Most modern escalators have single-piece aluminum or stainless steel steps that move on a system of tracks in a continuous loop.

+Different types of escalator planning include: